gregstewart/blog/source/_posts/2015-04-27-exploring-the-open-closed-principle.markdown

 It does a lot and it also had some inefficiencies.
 It also had a high churn rate.
 All smells asking to be improved upon.

-ONe of the first things I did was the `parser_configuration` out of this object.
+One of the first things I did was move the `parser_configuration` out of this object.
 It's a perfect canditate for some configuration object.
 So I moved that into it's own yaml file and let rails load that into application scope.
 Now when I add a new feed, I no longer need to touch this file, but just add it to the yaml file.

 Next I looked at the `ParserFactory`.
 Basically it took a type and and returned an object that would fetch the data.
 Another candidate to refactor so that I would not need to edit this file when I added a new feed.